 Each line shows how an agency's current obligation rate compares to its historical average.
-A value below 100% means the agency has obligated less than it typically would have by that point in the fiscal year.
+A value of 0% means the agency is on pace; negative values mean it has obligated less than it typically would have by that point in the fiscal year.

-Reading this chart: The 100% line is each agency's historical average pace.
-An agency at 80% has obligated only four-fifths of what it normally would have by this point in the year.
-The Oct–Nov segment is faded because October marks the start of the fiscal year, when all agencies begin on pace by definition.
+Reading this chart: The 0% line means an agency is exactly on its historical pace.
+An agency at −20% has obligated 20% less than it normally would have by this point in the year.
+The dashed segment at the start of each line bridges from October, when the fiscal year begins and agencies are on pace by definition, to the first available data point.

 Each agency's cumulative obligations over the fiscal year, plotted against the range of prior years.